AnyBody/ammr/Docs/legal.rst

 .. _ammr-legal:

 #########################################
-Legal Notices, Trademarks and Copyrights
+Legal, Trademarks and Copyrights
 #########################################

 Remarks about documentation
 ****************************

-CAUTION: This documentation is intended for qualified users who will exercise sound engineering judgment and expertise in the use of the AnyBody™ Software.
+.. caution:: This documentation is intended for qualified users who will
+    exercise sound engineering judgment and expertise in the use of the AnyBody™ Software.
 The AnyBody™ Software is inherently complex, and the examples and procedures in this documentation are not intended to be exhaustive or to apply to any particular situation.
 Users are cautioned to satisfy themselves as to the accuracy and results of their analyses.

-The AnyBody™ Software is available only under license from AnyBody Technology and is subject to the *AnyBody Software License Agreement*.

 This documentation and the software described in this documentation are subject to change without prior notice.